Lightning-Flow-Scanner/.github/profile/README.md

 _"Maintaining high-quality Salesforce Flows is critical for the success of your business applications.
 Lightning Flow Scanner is a powerful tool that can help you identify and address common issues in your Flows."_ - Mohith Shrivastava, Principal Developer Advocate at Salesforce.

+Take your Salesforce Flows to the next level and join us in our commitment to promoting Best Practices.
+By getting involved, you'll help improve Flows and boost confidence among Flow Builders.
+Let's work together to achieve excellence!

 ### 🔧 We Support:

 🔍 [Extensible Flow Analysis](#extensible-flow-analysis) [![Downloads/total](https://img.shields.io/npm/dt/lightning-flow-scanner.svg)](https://www.npmjs.com/package/lightning-flow-scanner-core)